 This year, TokenEx is proud to be a presenter at the event, which gives us the opportunity to educate and empower those who share our pursuit of security and compliance in the payment space.
 TokenEx Head of Global Privacy and Compliance Solutions John Noltensmeyer will be leading a pair of seminars about approaching the security of PCI and privacy data with the goal of improving security strength, reducing the scope of a data environment and preparing organizations for changing regulations by going beyond minimum compliance.

 The first seminar, “Best Practices for PCI Scope Reduction and Ongoing Compliance,” will show how limiting the size of an organization’s card data environment (CDE) can potentially reduce its risk and lower the cost of PCI compliance.
 For this seminar, Noltensmeyer will be joined by Kyte Director Trevor Axiak, a PCI Qualified Security Assessor (QSA), to discuss best practices for reducing your organization’s PCI scope.
-Noltensmeyer will focus on the PCI scope-reduction and data-security benefits of tokenization, including how you can tokenize across all your payment-acceptance channels and utilize the gateway and payment processors of your choice without interruption.
+Noltensmeyer will focus on the PCI scope-reduction and data-security benefits of tokenization, including PCI tokenization can help you tokenize across all your payment-acceptance channels and utilize the gateway and payment processors of your choice without interruption.

 The second seminar, “Continuous PCI and GDPR Compliance with Data-Centric Security,” will cover how to comply with increasing – and increasingly difficult-to-meet – compliance obligations for securing sensitive data types.
 Noltensmeyer will explain how protecting sensitive data at the point of acceptance can help you reduce risk, achieve PCI compliance and meet your obligations under the GDPR for “data protection by design and by default” – while still supporting day-to-day business processes.